ros2/ros2_documentation/source/Tutorials/Tf2/Using-Stamped-Datatypes-With-Tf2-Ros-MessageFilter.rst

    }

-And lastly, the callback method.
-Once the data is ready, just call ``tf2_buffer_->transform`` and print outputs to the console.
+And last, the callback method will call ``tf2_buffer_->transform`` when the data is ready and print output to the console.

 .. code-block:: C++